waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Rules: Use lead Pokémon to catch a bug Pokémon; judged on health, level, and stats.

 ## Training Log
 - Goal: Train XENON (Gastly) to Lv17.
-- Start Turn: Turn 15000.
-- Current Status: Lv16 (Turn 15200).
-EXP: 3087.
-Needs ~34 for Lv17.
+(COMPLETE Turn 15201)
+- Current Status: Starting Repel Hunt on Route 42.
-- Method: Lead with XENON, switch to Calcifer or GNEISS to finish wild encounters in Route 42 grass.
+- Method: Lead with XENON (Lv 17), use Super Repel, pace in grass.